How To Jet Ski Ride Lakes Muskoka, Rosseau & Joseph…

 What Is Muskoka?

 Muskoka may be Ontario’s most famous summer playground, its name synonymous with “cottage country.”
 Located less than two hours north of the Greater Toronto Area (GTA), Muskoka encompasses 1,600 lakes nestled into 2,500 square miles of territory.
 It’s anchored by several key towns located near Highway 11 — Bracebridge, Gravenhust and Huntsville, plus several other communities such as Port Carling and Bala.
-During the summer, the Muskoka population swells as tens of thousands of pretty well heeled cottagers take advantage of fun in the sun on its clear and sparkling waters.
+During the summer, the Muskoka population swells as tens of thousands of pretty well heeled cottagers and recreational boaters take advantage of fun in the sun on its clear and sparkling waters.
 All of which makes for super Sea Doo riding!

 Muskoka Sea Doo Tour Boathouses…